FFizzZZ/Fizz/Notes/Linux Kernel/Kernel Synchronization Methods.md

 * When a task attempts to acquire a semaphore that is unavailable, the semaphore places the task onto a wait queue and puts the task to sleep.
 Because a thread of execution sleeps on lock contention, semaphores must be obtained only in process context because interrupt context is not schedulable.

 * You cannot hold a spin lock while you acquire a semaphore, because you might have to sleep while waiting for the semaphore, and you cannot sleep while holding a spin lock.

+* Additionally, unlike spin locks, semaphores do not disable kernel preemption and, consequently, code holding a semaphore can be preempted.